rkandwal300/UserTable/README.md

 # UserTable

-This  application provides a  crud operation on user Detail  araay ;
+This  application provides a  crud operation on user Detail  array ;